ldemske/ldemske.github.io/reddit.md

 3. Click **Add Images**.

 4. Click **Browse** to find your image.
-Double click the image to upload it.
+Double click your image to upload it.

-5. Click the thumbnail of your image that is now on your [Imgur](https://imgur.com/) screen.
+5. Click the image thumbnail that is now on your [Imgur](https://imgur.com/) screen.

 6. Under **Direct Link**, click **Copy**.